bemurphy/spec_run_queue/README.markdown

 * Genericify and configure the runner
 * Include code or a plugin for the vim script I'm using to inject instructions into the queue
+* Investigate a custom rspec runner in place of the current shell execution method